Nitin-GH/Lenovo-TB-8504X/README.md

 # Lets Begin
 **Here are general instructions for unlocking the OEM bootloader of the Lenovo TB8504X.
-Proceed at your own risk—unlocking the bootloader may void your warranty and can lead to data loss or even device malfunction.
+Proceed at your own risk unlocking the bootloader may void your warranty and can lead to data loss or even device malfunction.
 Follow the steps carefully:**

 # Step 1: Backup Your Data
 **1. Unlocking the bootloader will wipe all data on your device.**\